Shell to Sea: 2009

-In March 2009, Maura Harrington was sentenced to a month in Mountjoy Prison, for assaulting a Garda at McGrath's pier.
-In July 2009, Niall Harnett and Maura Harrington, two leading Corrib gas activists were jailed for four months over demonstrations.
+In March 2009, Harrington was sentenced to a month in Mountjoy Prison, for assaulting a Garda at McGrath's pier.
+In July 2009, Niall Harnett and Harrington, two leading Corrib gas activists, were jailed for four months over demonstrations.

 In November 2009, the Garda Ombudsman Commission recommended that disciplinary action be taken against a senior member of the Garda Síochána over the handling of the June 2007 protest.
 In a separate development, An Bord Pleanála found that up to half of the final section of Shell's proposed route for the onshore pipeline was 'unacceptable' on safety grounds.

 2010

 Shell failed to meet An Bord Pleanala's deadline in February and applied for an extension of time to put their proposals forward as to how the project might proceed.
 Pat O'Donnell, from Porturlin, was sentenced to seven months imprisonment in February.
 In April, Niall Harnett of Kilcommon, was jailed.
 Little work was carried out by Shell in 2010.
 The film Pipe Down was a winner in the Waterford Film Festival.
 Brian Barrington BL in a report commissioned for Front Line Defenders found serious problems in North Mayo.
 On Monday 31 May 2010, Shell submitted a third revised EIS to An Bord Pleanala for a revised pipeline route.

 2011

 In April 2011, it emerged that Gardaí who had just arrested two female protestors had made explicit jokes about raping them.
 They had inadvertently recorded themselves making the comments on a video camera they had taken from one of the women, which they later returned with the recording on it.
 The comments were widely criticised.
 In December the Broadcasting Authority of Ireland upheld a complaint about RTÉ's television reporting of the Garda Síochána Ombudsman Commission's interim report.
 The report confirmed that the tape had recorded Gardaí joking about raping the women.
 The interim report found no evidence of a criminal offence having been committed by Gardaí and no evidence of a breach of discipline.
-The complaint, which was upheld, stated that RTÉ's report was inaccurate, lacked fairness, objectivity and impartiality and caused the woman involved undue harm and offence.
+The complaint, which was upheld said that RTÉ's report was inaccurate, lacked fairness, objectivity and impartiality and caused the woman involved undue harm and offence.

 Direct actions continued to hamper construction activities throughout 2011 and 2012.
-In May, 30 to 35 sections of wooden bog road were removed from their positions in the Shell site at Aughoose in a mass direct action by protestors.
-In June, between 400 and 500 people attended the Party Against the Pipe near the Shell compound in Aughoose, a family friendly gathering with craft workshops, music and food to mark the tenth anniversary of resistance to Shell's activities in Erris.
-Direct actions continued to hamper construction activities throughout 2011, 2012 and 2013.
+In May, 30 to 35 sections of wooden bog road were removed from their positions in the Shell site at Aughoose, Mayo in a mass direct action by protestors.
+In June, between 400 and 500 people attended the Party Against the Pipe near the compound in Aughoose, a family friendly gathering with craft workshops, music and food to mark the tenth anniversary of resistance to Shell's activities in Erris.
+Direct actions continued to hamper construction activities throughout 2011, 2012, and 2013.